 1. Individuals may be concerned about their privacy when they report a possible violation of this Policy.
 The College has a responsibility to end conduct that violates this Policy, prevent its recurrence, and address its discriminatory effects.
 For this reason, some College employees may not keep secret any report of sexual violence, domestic violence, dating violence, or stalking.
 The College expects employees to treat information they learn concerning incidents of reported violations of this Policy with respect and with as much privacy as possible.
 College employees must share such information only with those College and law enforcement officials who must be informed of the information pursuant to this Policy.

-2. Responsible employees must report all alleged violations of this Policy to the Title IX Coordinator.
+2. Responsible employees must report all alleged violations of this Policy obtained in the course of his or her employment to the Title IX Coordinator as soon as practicable after addressing the immediate needs of the complainant.
 Other campus employees have a duty to report sexual assault, domestic violence, dating violence, and stalking for federal statistical reporting purposes (Campus Security Authority (CSA) under the Clery Act).
 CSAs include student/conduct affairs personnel, campus law enforcement, local police, student activities staff, human resources staff, and advisors to student organizations.
 Reports received by the College concerning the abuse of a minor must be reported in compliance with state law.